amogh2004/amogh2004/README.md

 ---
 ### Hi there! 👋

 I am Amogh R, a Computer Science and Engineering Undergrad at K. S. Institute of Technology.
-I am a programmer, and a highly driven individual, who wants to enhance and specialise in tech, looking to establish a career in the field of Information Technology.
-I build Machine Learning models, and optimise them considering the hyper-parameters. </br>
+I am a programmer, and a highly driven individual, who wants to enhance and specialise in tech, looking to establish a career in the field of Information Technology. </br>
 **Highly interested in Machine Learning and DevOps.**